 So, in this blog post, I’ll show you how toset up growth hacking automations for:

 Sadly, some of the zaps included in this article are not ready-made, so you’ve got to give some time and understand how to build your own zaps.
-Fortunately for you, this is going to be a piece of cake!
+If you don’t feel like it, there are digital marketing companies that can help you with software automations.

 You probably already know how important lead generation is for a business.
 Actually, that’s what everyone is after when running one; customers.